 SAP Trusted RFC Not Working : SMT1, SMT2

-Many times while working on SAP systems, you get issue from end users stating some functionality is not working or it’s giving pop-up for login.
-You wonder what happened suddenly, as there was no change in system.
+Many times while working on SAP systems, you get issues from end users stating some functionality is not working or it’s giving a pop-up for login.
+You wonder what happened suddenly, as there was no change in the system.
 When you troubleshoot you observe that the Trusted RFC not working.
 Sound familiar right?
-This is very annoying issue as all details will be correct, still trusted connection get broken.
-Let’s see how to address such issue.
+This is a very annoying issue as all details will be correct, but still, the trusted connection gets broken.
+Let’s see how to address such an issue.

 Error Overview